Counting projections of rational curves: A formula for the number of solutions

 \section{A formula for the number of solutions}

 In this section we compute the number of solutions of our problem when the two vector subspaces $V_a$ and $V_b$ are general.
-From the previous section we know that this number is finite.
+From the previous section we know that this number is finite when Equation~\eqref{equation:finiteness_condition} holds.

 We associate to~$V_b$ a rational map $\Phi_{V_b} \colon \p^3 \dashrightarrow \Gr{b}{d}$ and to~$V_a$ a Schubert variety~$Z_{V_a}$ in~$\Gr{b}{d}$ so that the number we are looking for is the degree of~$\Phi_{V_b}^{-1}\bigl(Z_{V_a}\bigr)$.
 The difficulty we encounter here in computing such degree is that $\Phi_{V_b}$ is not defined on the whole~$\p^3$, hence we lift it to a morphism $\tilde{\Phi}_{V_b} \colon \tilde{\p^3} \longrightarrow \Gr{b}{d}$, where $\tilde{\p^3}$ is a blow up of~$\p^3$.
 By doing this and using Porteous-Giambelli formula, everything is reduced to the computation of the Chern classes of a vector bundle on~$\tilde{\p^3}$.
 In particular, we will be interested in the degree of some polynomial combination of these Chern classes, and we will calculate these degrees via Bott residue formula.